Utah Valley faces Tarleton State on 5-game win streak

 Stephenville, Texas; Thursday, 8 p.m.
 EST

-BOTTOM LINE: Utah Valley will look to keep its five-game win streak alive when the Wolverines take on Tarleton State.
+BOTTOM LINE: Utah Valley seeks to keep its five-game win streak alive when the Wolverines take on Tarleton State.

-The Texans are 11-2 on their home court.
-Tarleton State averages 70.1 points and has outscored opponents by 2.5 points per game.
+The Texans are 11-2 in home games.
+Tarleton State has a 7-7 record in games decided by 10 or more points.

-The Wolverines are 12-2 against conference opponents.
-Utah Valley leads the WAC with 15.6 assists.
-Trey Woodbury leads the Wolverines with 4.2.
+The Wolverines are 12-2 against WAC opponents.
+Utah Valley is 1-2 in games decided by 3 points or fewer.

-The Texans and Wolverines square off Thursday for the first time in WAC play this season.

-TOP PERFORMERS: Shakur Daniel is averaging 8.1 points for the Texans.
-Freddy Hicks is averaging 15.7 points and 5.8 rebounds over the last 10 games for Tarleton State.
+TOP PERFORMERS: Lue Williams is shooting 44.4% and averaging 11.2 points for the Texans.
+Jakorie Smith is averaging 0.9 made 3-pointers over the last 10 games for Tarleton State.

-Le’Tre Darthard is shooting 38.2% from beyond the arc with 2.0 made 3-pointers per game for the Wolverines, while averaging 13.9 points.
-Woodbury is shooting 45.2% and averaging 13.4 points over the past 10 games for Utah Valley.
+Le’Tre Darthard is scoring 13.9 points per game with 3.6 rebounds and 1.4 assists for the Wolverines.
+Trey Woodbury is averaging 13.4 points and 5.6 rebounds while shooting 45.2% over the last 10 games for Utah Valley.

 LAST 10 GAMES: Texans: 4-6, averaging 64.0 points, 23.6 rebounds, 11.3 assists, 6.7 steals and 3.5 blocks per game while shooting 43.7% from the field.
 Their opponents have averaged 68.2 points per game.